routegy/routegy-docs/app/docs/topic/apps.md

 An app is linked to a [pattern](/topic/patterns) which defines the user experience when interacting with it.
 It can used to (optionally) prompt the user for additional information.

 A person interacting with an app will potentially create a [event](/topic/events).
-The event contains information gathered from the person, constrained by the pattern used.
+The event contains information gathered by the app (as defined by the app pattern), and it will trigger any [action](/topic/actions) that is tied to the app.

 ### Examples